 To send ALGOs to an ALGO address, please input the ALGO wallet address as per any standard transaction.

 EOS utilises Destination Tag technology and a Memo is required to send EOS to CoinJar.
 Omitting or using an incorrect Destination Tag / Memo will cause issues in crediting the transaction to your CoinJar account, and the funds may not be recoverable.

 Polygon (MATIC) payments

 Polygon operates both on the existing ERC-20 standard and its own main-net.
 CoinJar only supports sending and receiving Polygon via the ERC-20 standard.
-Attempting to send Polygon (MATIC) via its main-net is not supported and may result in loss of funds.
+Sending Polygon (MATIC) via its main-net is not supported and will result in loss of funds.